Creating Orders / Swapping

 For those who want to withdraw their stake, they must wait until the initial token penalty threshold has passed.

-What happened to the legacy stake reward program?
+What happened to the deprecated stake reward program?

 Delegating